Growing Squash In Containers:

 - When the vines grow longer, you should pinch-off of the vines to improve the fruits bearing side shoots.

-- When plants set all the fruits ready for ripening, at that time remove the remaining flowers so the plant puts all energy in the ripening of the fruits.
+- When plants set all the fruits ready for ripening, at that time remove the remaining flowers so the plant puts all energy into the ripening of the fruits.

 Pollination of Squash for Container gardening